explodinglabs/explodinglabs.github.io/_jsonrpc/tornado.markdown

 [JSON-RPC](http://www.jsonrpc.org/) requests on port 5000.
 It should respond to "ping" with "pong".

-Install dependencies — [Tornado](http://www.tornadoweb.org/) to take
-requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process
+Install the dependencies — [Tornado](http://www.tornadoweb.org/) to take requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process
 them: